kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 {
   "controller": "security",
   "action": "createUser",
   "_id": "<userId>",                        // Optional.
 If not provided, will be generated automatically.
   "body": {
+    "content": {
       "profileIds": ["<profileId>"],        // Mandatory.
 The profile ids for the user "name": "John Doe",                   // Additional optional User properties ...
+    },
+    "credentials": {
+      "strategy-name": {
+        ...
+      }
+    }
   }
 }